Frederick Schwatka: Search for Franklin's expedition

 In 1878–80, at the behest of the American Geographical Society he led an expedition to the Canadian Arctic to look for written records thought to have been left on or near King William Island by members of Franklin's lost expedition.
 It was supported by various New York businessmen including Henry Grinnell, James Gordon Bennett, and Charles Patrick Daly.

-Traveling to Hudson Bay on the schooner Eothen, Schwatka's initial team included William Henry Gilder, his second in command; naturalist and artist Heinrich W. Klutschak; experienced seaman Frank E. Melms; and Joe Ebierbing, an Inuit interpreter and guide who had assisted explorer Charles Francis Hall in his search for Franklin between 1860 and 1869.
+Traveling to Hudson Bay on the schooner Eothen, Schwatka's initial team included William Henry Gilder, his second in command; naturalist and artist Heinrich W. Klutschak; experienced seaman Frank E. Melms; and Joe Ebierbing, an Inuk interpreter and guide who had assisted explorer Charles Francis Hall in his search for Franklin between 1860 and 1869.

-The party landed on Depot Island in Hudson Bay at about 16:00 in the afternoon of 7 August 1878.
+The party landed on Depot Island in Hudson Bay at about 16:00 on 7 August 1878.
 The group, assisted by other Inuit, went north from Hudson Bay "with three sledges drawn by over forty dogs, relatively few provisions, but a large quantity of arms and ammunition."
 They interviewed Inuit, visited known or likely sites of Franklin Expedition remains, and found a skeleton of one of the lost Franklin crewmen, identified as Lieutenant John Irving of HMS Terror.
 Though the expedition failed to find the hoped-for papers, in a speech at a dinner given in his honor by the American Geographical Society in 1880, Schwatka noted that his expedition had made "the longest sledge journey ever made both in regard to time and distance" of eleven months and four days and 2709 mi and that it was the first Arctic expedition on which the Caucasians relied entirely on the same diet as the Inuit.
 The search was conducted under some of the coldest conditions experienced in polar exploration.